The University of Nebraska is working to support the needs of students, faculty and staff affected by recent natural disasters across the state.

 The University of Nebraska Emergency Assistance Fund enables the university to help currently enrolled students and current university employees who face financial hardship resulting from emergency or crisis situations such as natural disasters, home displacement and food insecurity.
-These circumstances include the 2019 flooding that has significantly affected people and the state.
+The COVID-19 pandemic is deemed an event for which assistance may be sought.

 Based on need, aid from the fund is awarded by the president of the University of Nebraska.
 For information about applying for assistance, contact the university at NUEmergencyFund@nebraska.edu or call 402-472-2111.

 Emergency Assistance Fund Application (3.26.2020)

 The university’s highest priority is making sure the flood does not impede any student’s ability to be successful.
 Under the leadership of the chief academic officers, each campus will provide leniency for current and incoming students whose families, homes, communities or financial situation have been impacted—so they can continue on the path to a University of Nebraska degree.

 Steps include flexible coursework and admissions, enrollment and scholarship deferrals.
 Detailed information about student support can be found below.